ostracod/ostracode-old/languageDocumentation/fundamentals.md

 * Comptime variables store items which are known before evaluation of their parent block.
 * Evaltime variables store items which are only known during evaluation of their parent block.

-Note that an expression may not reference an evaltime variable if the expression is comptime with respect to the variable.
+Note that an expression may not access an evaltime variable if the expression is comptime with respect to the variable.

 ## Data Types